 Dick serves as Credit Officer for Dakota Resources.
 He has extensive experience in banking and a genuine enthusiasm for community development.
 Dick is a former board member of Dakota Resources and is Co-Owner of Schulte, TA, Inc., a power line construction company and has farming and other investment interests.
 He previously served as President of various locations for Wells Fargo Bank throughout South Dakota, Minnesota and Montana.
 Dick served as a Representative in the South Dakota Legislature and as Beadle County Commissioner.
 He currently serves as President of Herreid Area Housing Development, Inc.

 Jamie Horter works with rural communities and entrepreneurs at Dakota Resources.
 She is a rural advocate, artist, and community coach based out of Lyons, NE (pop.
 850).
 Her work brings community members into discussions and actions around citizen-led community development.
 Jamie believes in empowerment and self-determination of small town communities to build the future they desire.

-John Beranek is a gifted team builder, motivational speaker, executive coach, vision sculptor, strategic planner and entrepreneur of several businesses.
+John serves as a community coach and guides learning for the Dakota Rising Fellowship program to support rural entrepreneurs in the cohort learning process.
+He is a gifted team builder, motivational speaker, executive coach, vision sculptor, strategic planner and entrepreneur of several businesses.
 His company Intersections Consulting is known for engaging people in unique ways to get root of issues needing to be addressed.
 He has lead this company for 19 years.
 John’s learning is deeply rooted in his life on a rural ranch in central South Dakota as the oldest of seven children.
 It has led him to work as a catalyst and champion for rural communities seeking to “ruralize” their potential.
-He works through Dakota Resources as a community coach in five communities and guides learning for the Dakota Rising program to support rural entrepreneurs in the cohort learning process.
 John’s greatest pride is the Pay It Forward organization he voluntarily leads.
 They provide anonymous assistance to people in need asking only for them to “pay it forward” when they can.